AnnaR-lab/Data-Analyst-Portfolio/README.md

 In this section I share my data analysis projects.

 ### Practicing EDA of Chips Sales in Cyprus Peripteros using R
 This is a self-study project as part of my learning path in data analytics.
-The dataset is a simplified and anonymized version of retail sales from a peripteros, focused only on chips as a product category.
-The data was synthetic and does not contain sensitive or real company information
+The dataset is a simplified and anonymized version of retail sales from a peripteros, focused only on chips as a product category [View dashboard](https://public.tableau.com/views/SalesofchipsinPeriptero/SalesofchipsinPeriptero?:language=en-GB&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).
+The data was synthetic and does not contain sensitive or real company information.

 #### **Code 🔗:**
 - 🧹 [Data Cleaning Script](1_Clean_Data.R)
 - 📊 [Exploratory Data Analysis Script](2_EDA.R)